 When Sir Anthony Berry MP was killed in the IRA Brighton Bombing during the 1984 Tory Party Conference, his daughter Jo was thrown into a conflict she knew very little about.
 Since then she has visited Ireland many times and worked with victims and former combatants from all sides.
-In November 2000 she met Pat Magee, the man responsible for her father’s death.
+In November 2000 she met Patrick Magee, the former IRA activist responsible for her father’s death.

 It felt as if a part of me died in that bomb.
 I was totally out of my depth but somehow I held on to a small hope that something positive would come out of the trauma.
 So I went to Ireland and listened to the stories of many remarkable and courageous people who’d been caught up in the violence.
 For the first time I felt that my pain was being heard.

 In those early years I probably used the word ‘forgiveness’ too liberally – I didn’t really understand it.
 When I used the word on television, I was shocked to receive a death threat from a man who said I had betrayed both my father and my country.

 Now I don’t talk about forgiveness.
 To say “I forgive you” is almost condescending – it locks you into an ‘us and them’ scenario keeping me right and you wrong.
 That attitude won’t change anything.
 But I can experience empathy, and in that moment there is no judgement.
 Sometimes when I’ve met with Patrick, I’ve had such a clear understanding of his life that there’s nothing to forgive.

 I wanted to meet Patrick to put a face to the enemy, and see him as a real human being.
 At our first meeting I was terrified, but I wanted to acknowledge the courage it had taken him to meet me.
 We talked with an extraordinary intensity.
 I shared a lot about my father, while Patrick told me some of his story.